 Solar Pool heating: $5.00 per estimated therm displaced

 It depends on your home's location and what type of panels you're installing.
-With the winter months in California being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.
+With the winter months in California being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.